kirenz/nextjs-mssql-gemini/README.md

 ## Development Notes

-- The backend now uses `models/gemini-2.5-pro` by default (configurable via `GEMINI_MODEL`) for analytical responses and the same model for SQL generation.
+- The backend uses `models/gemini-2.5-flash-lite` by default (configurable via `GEMINI_MODEL`) for analytical responses and the same model for SQL generation.
 Override with `GEMINI_SQL_MODEL` if you prefer a different model; the `models/` prefix is added automatically when omitted.

 - The SQL generation prompt is locked to the `DataSet_Monthly_Sales_and_Quota` table; extend it if more tables become available.